 Getting the Help You Need

 Are you ready to start tackling the issue of gum recession head-on?
 You need the help of a dentist with experience in this area to give you the best outcome for what can become a painful condition.
-East Kildonan Dental Group offers Winnipeg dental services for anyone and everyone who may need extra care for their teeth and gums.
+At East Kildonan Dental Group, our dentists in Winnipeg offer services for anyone and everyone who may need extra care for their teeth and gums.
 Reach out to us today to learn more about how we can help you!